 What Type of Boxing Gloves Do I Need?

 The type of boxing gloves you need all depend on the type of training you do.
 If you’re looking for a pair of gloves to spar with, then you’re probably going to want a pair that weigh 16 to 18 ounces and have extra padding.
-On the contrary, depending on what weight class you compete in, you’re probably going to need a pair of gloves that are 8 to 10 ounces.
-Although it might not seem like it, that is a huge size different in gloves, which is why it’s important to know exactly what type of gloves you need before purchasing.
+On the contrary, depending on what weight class you compete in, you’re probably going to need a pair of gloves that are 8 to 10 ounces for competing.
+Although it might not seem like it, that is a huge size different in gloves, which is why it’s important to know exactly what type and weight of gloves you need before purchasing.

-Boxing Gloves for Beginners
+The Best Boxing Gloves for Beginners

 If you’re new to combat sports and are looking for a good pair of boxing gloves, you’ve come to the right place.
 I understand how daunting it can be to shop online, especially when there are so many different styles of boxing gloves available today.
 Then you also have to consider the brand you want, the various sizes, and the price point you want to stay at.